 - User group Select a user group from the list and click the Select button.
 You can include more than one group.
 The selected user group are added to the selected group list.
 To remove a user group, select it and click the Remove button. - User Select the user from the list and click the Select button.
 You can include more than one user.
 The selected user will be added to the selected user list.
 To remove a user, select it and click the Remove button. - Email Specify individual email addresses as recipients.
 Separate multiple entries with a comma. - Subject Specify a subject line for the emailed report.
-If left blank the default subject line format specified by the Network Monitor Settings > SMS > Default messages (page 107) tab is used. - Directory The generated report can be published on a network folder as an HTML document.
+If left blank the default subject line format specified by the Network Monitor Settings > SMS > Default messages (page 103) tab is used. - Directory The generated report can be published on a network folder as an HTML document.
 Specify the path to this folder.
-Optionally include the following formatting variables when specifying a path. - %[system.date] current full date

-- %[system.date\year] current year
+Optionally include the following formatting variables when specifying a path. - %[system.date] current full date - %[system.date_year] current year - %[system.date_month] current month - %[system.date_day_of_month] current day in the month - %[system.time] current full time - %[system.time hour] current hour - %[system.time minute] current minute - %[system.time_second] current second

-%[system.date\month] current month

-- %[system.date day of month] current day in the month

-- %[system.time] current full time

-- %[system.time hour] current hour

-- %[system.time minute] current minute

-- %[system.time\second] current second